Elbar/Resume/README.md

 #### About:

-I'm experienced Android/Flutter Software Engineer, skilled in building native mobile applications with Java, Kotlin.
+I'm experienced Android Software Engineer with more than 4 years of experience, skilled in building native mobile applications with Java, Kotlin.
 Quick learner, great team player, and result-driven.
 I always try to follow best practices and use latest technologies to build high-quality solutions.
 Interested in Data Science/ML and Finance.

 ### Skills: